Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Introduction

 Specifically, we make the following contributions.

 \begin{enumerate}

-\item \textbf{Automotive-Specific LTE Analysis Framework.} We develop a custom LTE experimentation environment tailored to the constraints of connected vehicles, where network behavior is opaque, firmware is locked down, and user interaction is minimal.
-By integrating a Tesla Model 3 and Cybertruck into our setup, we enable black-box, non-invasive testing that reveals how known cellular threats manifest in vehicular contexts.
-This includes IMSI catching, rogue PLMN attachment, and acceptance of insecure fallback configurations—vulnerabilities that persist silently and without user recourse.
+\item \textbf{Automotive-Specific LTE Analysis Methodology.} We develop a custom LTE experimentation environment tailored to the constraints of connected vehicles, where network behavior is opaque, firmware is locked, and user interaction is minimal.
+By integrating a Tesla Model 3 and Cybertruck into our setup, we enable black-box, non-invasive testing that reveals how cellular threats manifest in vehicular contexts.